Explanation of Earl Grey’s Famine Orphan Scheme

 In a sense the young women who came to Australia by the ‘Earl Grey scheme’ were a small part of renewed Government assisted emigration to the Australian colonies.
 In the eyes of Imperial social engineers the Famine orphans were young marriageable women who would bring a stabilising influence to rough masculine colonial societies.
 Unfortunately, Earl Grey simultaneously attempted to renew convict transportation to New South Wales and make the colonies pay for the migration of the young women, something not explained to the colonists before the scheme began.

 Our story does not end there.
 Australian historical records are so rich they permit historians to reconstruct the lives of many of these young women.
-Whilst their experiences of the Famine and their days in the workhouse were best forgotten, in the long run they fitted into colonial society.
-Many of them lived in the kind of world so poignantly described in Australian literature in Henry Lawson’s story of The Drover’s Wife, in Barbara Baynton’s Bush Stories and at a slightly later date, in Ruth Park’s stories of women in the inner city.
+While their experiences of the Famine and their days in the workhouse were best forgotten, in the long run they fitted into colonial society.
+Many of them lived in the kind of world so poignantly described in Australian literature in Henry Lawson’s story of 'The Drover’s Wife', in Barbara Baynton’s 'Bush Stories' and, at a slightly later date, in Ruth Park’s stories of women in the inner city.
 They became ‘mothers to the Australian character’.

 Our hope is that these young Irish Famine orphans may be seen as representative of all such refugee women who come to Australia.
 As Tom Power, Chairman of the Great Irish Famine Commemoration Committee (GIFCC) so eloquently remarked at the unveiling of this Memorial in 1999, they are ‘a continual reminder of the many terrible realities, similar to the great famine of Ireland, occurring in the world today and which cry out for our compassion and concern’.